Great Ideas in Kitchen Remodeling

 Innovators are creating imaginative new products.
 Take, for instance, the combi-steam oven seen above.
 It may not be a product for every household but for the chefs among us, having a high-end cooking tool like this available in their own home would be a dream come true.

 Designers are finding new ways to “hide” current products and make them blend into the background.
 First came the warming drawers like these from Wolf.
 So the next, natural choice would be the cooling drawers, right?
-These mini-refrigerators that can be built with cabinet drawer facings to give the whole kitchen a very cohesive, clean look.
+These mini-refrigerators can be built with cabinet drawer facings to give the whole kitchen a very cohesive, clean look.

 Investing in Your Home